 Most mosquito control products are adapted from existing insecticides used in agriculture.
 But this time, the team identified what we really wanted a new adulticide to do.
 We designed it from the ground up, bringing public health officials a new active ingredient (Imidacloprid) with a unique mode of action and a profile that opens up new avenues to vector control internationally.

 Adulticides are used mostly as space sprays to address Aedes aegypti around the world, and are applied both indoors and outdoors.
 Cielo can be applied in a ULV (ultra-low volume) sprayer, as well as by air.
 Cielo is also being evaluated for thermal fogging, which would offer even greater application flexibility.

 But what makes Cielo even more unique is the cloud characteristic it has when applied.
 It creates what our colleagues in Mexico have called a “magic cloud” that moves as a low-hanging mist in the right vertical air column to maximize efficacy.

 Cielo also has a new solvent system that is neither water- nor oil-based.
 The value to public health officials is this carrier complex helps minimize vaporization and enhances absorption of the active into the mosquito.

-Our focus in introducing Cielo is also on education.
+Our focus while introducing Cielo is also on education.
 You can have the right tools, the right product…but if you don’t use them properly, they won’t be effective.
 So we’re working to bring the education component to the field.
 Not just calibration and characterization, but surveillance, new technologies and protocols.
-For example, Clarke just held the first ever Mosquito University for public health officials from six Middle East countries a few months ago and we found that the attendees were hungry for that kind of knowledge.
-Outside the U.S., institutional knowledge is disappearing as the old guard of mosquito control is retiring.
+For example, Clarke just held the first-ever Mosquito University for public health officials from six Middle East countries a few months ago and we found that the attendees were hungry for that kind of knowledge.
+Outside the U.S., institutional knowledge is disappearing as the old guard of mosquito control professionals retires.
 Industry needs to fill that gap.